C$ 376 Find Cheap Flights from British Columbia to England

 • What are the most popular destinations in England?

 Based on KAYAK flight searches, the most popular destination is London (99% of total searches to England).
-The next most popular destinations are Birmingham (0%) and Liverpool (0%).
-Searches for flights to Leeds (0%) are also popular.
+The next most popular destinations are Birmingham (0%) and Leeds (0%).
+Searches for flights to Liverpool (0%) are also popular.

 Reviews of the top 5 airlines flying from British Columbia to England